 These spy shots do clarify a question that has been floating around the truck world.
 Some of the recent spy shots of the electrified F-150 show that test mule driving around with an independent rear suspension.
 This was big news as IRS is not generally used on trucks.
 However, this F-150 appears to have a solid rear axle.
 So, IRS isn’t likely the norm for future F-series trucks, but it is rather a suspension set up specifically meant to deal with the extra weight of the batteries.

 Possible New V8 Option

 This is about all we can currently see about the 2021 F-150.
 There are some speculations about the upcoming pickup’s powertrain, however.
-Rumors have been floating around for a while about the upcoming 4.8L V8 engine.
-This engine will surely provide a bump in power over the current 5.0L V8, and will most likely come with the various efficiency centered tweaks (auto start-stop and cylinder deactivation).
+Rumors have been floating around for a while about the 4.8L V8 engine.
+This engine will provide a bump in power over the current 5.0L V8, and will most likely come with tweaks to improve fuel economy (auto start-stop and cylinder deactivation).
 Regardless, it will be exciting to hear about this new V8 engine, as it will likely find its way under the hood of a Mustang eventually.

 All in all, there's a lot left to be learned about the next iteration of F-150s.
 Pickups have been rapidly developing the last couple years, from torque values breaking the four-figure threshold, to carbon fiber-lined beds.
 Ostensibly, there is much more to be uncovered about the 2021 F-150s.